 Ever since my parents got me a Green Mountain Grill for Christmas, I’ve been obsessed with sous vide + smoke.
 Sous vide gets you that dreamy texture without having to babysit a grill for hours on end (or use a ton of expensive chips!) and the smoker gives it that perfect flavor.

 Don’t worry, you don’t need a smoker to make these ribs (but if you have one, use it).
 Make sure to try my sous vide and smoked brisket after you make these ribs!
 I also have plenty other sous vide pork recipes – it’s the ultimate way to cook this meat, no matter the cut.
-Once you have sous vide pork chops, you’ll never cook them any other way.

 This recipe is for pork ribs.
 Spare ribs or baby back will work beautifully.
 If you use baby back ribs, stick to 12 hours as this cut is typically smaller than spare ribs, which will benefit from cooking closer to 16 hours.